 First, let me tell you WHY you should use your Instant Pot for making Spaghetti Squash.

-I find that the biggest problem I face with spaghetti squash is cutting through the really tough skin.
+Most people find that the biggest problem they face with spaghetti squash is cutting through the really tough skin.
 I have come dangerously close to slicing my fingers off more than once.

 I love making spaghetti squash in my pressure cooker for a few different reasons:

-- Low prep.
+- Little prep.
 It takes about 2 minutes of active time to set up

 - 23 minutes of total cook time.
 About 5 minutes to pressure, 8 minutes under pressure, and 10 minutes of NPR